JonasGLund99/P3-Clinical-Immunology/README.md

 # Running the project:
 CD: into the directory 'src'

-Open the terminal with ctrl-æ.
+Open the terminal with ctrl-Ã¦.

 To run the project type <dotnet watch> and press enter